raja-2110/raja-2110/README.md

 <div align="center">

-I’m growing as a **student, developer, researcher, and future pilot**.
+I’m continuously growing as a **student, developer, researcher, and future pilot**.
-This profile reflects my journey in **AI, innovation, aviation, and meaningful technology**.
+This profile reflects my journey through **AI, innovation, aviation, and meaningful technology**.

-⭐ Thanks for visiting my profile!
+⭐ Thank you for visiting my profile.

 </div>